 SOX / GLBA / HIPAA / HITECH / FINRA / FCRA / TILA-RESPA / FERPA / SEC

-Healthcare Industry: HIPAA Compliance
+Healthcare Industry: HIPAA Compliance.

 The healthcare industry is predominantly governed by HIPAA and HITECH regulations but may also comply with financial regulations such as FINRA and GLBA.
 HIPAA specifically dictates that all covered entities, meaning healthcare clearinghouses, healthcare plans, and healthcare providers, must protect (ePHI).

 ePHI is similar to PII but also includes that medical record numbers must be protected. ePHI must be kept secure both in transit and in storage.
-If HIPAA policies aren’t followed, severe penalties from up to $1.5 million per year may be imposed by The Health and Human Services Department (HHS).
+If HIPAA policies aren’t followed, severe penalties of up to $1.5 million per year may be imposed by The Health and Human Services Department (HHS).
 The business may then be responsible for client reparation costs and fines issues by other organizations.

 Here are the 5 specific HIPAA requirements as related to email: